 It can be used with a range of materials that have a specialist polymer coating, such as those found on mugs, mouse pads, coasters, and more.

-Sublimation uses MCYK printing, and there is no combination of any base color ink which are able to produce the color white.
+Sublimation uses MCYK printing, and there is no combination of any base color ink which is able to produce the color white.
 You can print onto white materials and any other lighter color for that matter.
-But, if any of your design has white within it, this will not work with Sublimation.
+But, if any of your design has white within it, this will not work with sublimation.

-When done correctly, both printing methods will produce long-lasting prints that should neither fade nor crack, even with prolong washing.
+When done correctly, both printing methods will produce long-lasting prints that should neither fade nor crack, even with prolonged washing.

 Size of the Order

 This is usually the first thing you need to consider.
-Of course, the higher the volume, the more cost-effective it is going be for screen printing.
-Because dye Sublimation is a little more time-consuming, it is not the most practical solution for larger orders.
-So, for smaller orders, Sublimation is likely going to be a better option.
+Of course, the higher the volume, the more cost-effective it is going to be for screen printing.
+Because dye sublimation is a little more time-consuming, it is not the most practical solution for larger orders.
+So, for smaller orders, sublimation is likely going to be a better option.
 Most printers will have a minimum order quantity in place for their screen printing services as well.